harfbuzz/boring-expansion-spec/VARC.md

 transform variations, only those fields specified and as such encoded as per the flags have variations.

+The component then is recursively loaded from the `VARC` table, if it is present in this table; otherwise, falls back to `glyf`/`gvar`, `CFF2`, or any other mechanism to get raw outlines.
+An exception to the recursive rule is that if a component refers to the glyphID of the current glyph, instead of recursing (which would result in infinite recursion), the glyph outline for the component is loaded directly instead, as if the glyphID had no `VARC` entry.

 **Note:** While it is the (undocumented?) behavior of the `glyf` table that glyphs loaded are shifted to align their LSB to that specified in the `hmtx` table, much like regular Composite glyphs, this does not apply to component